-The Group consolidated Tianjin Jiatai Group upon the commercial registration completed.
-The Group expects the acquisition to support its strategy to develop specialized hospital chains in cancer and oncology treatment services, including diagnostic imaging, radiation oncology treatment and medical oncology treatment.
 The fair value of the gross assets acquired during the acquisition is not concentrated in a single identifiable asset or a group of similar identifiable assets and it meets the definition of a business and was accounted for as business acquisition under ASC 805.

 The aggregate purchase price allocation includes acquisition of certain entities which were equity method investees of the Group prior to the acquisitions and settlement of pre-existing receivables and payable between the Tianjin Jiatai Group and the Group.
-The Group recorded a remeasurement gain relating to its pre-existing equity interest of RMB31,898 (US\$4,582) as other income in the consolidated income statement for the year ended December 31, 2019.
+The Group recorded a re-measurement gain relating to its pre-existing equity interest of RMB31,898 (US\$ 4,582) as other income in the consolidated income statement for the year ended December 31, 2019.
 The Company applied the equity method of accounting by recognizing its share of the profit or loss in these equity method investees up to their respective dates of acquisition.
 The fair value of the previously held equity interests was estimated based on the purchase price per share as of the acquisition date.
 Further the acquisition effectively settled preexisting receivables and payables between the Group and the acquired entities.
 The following is a reconciliation of the total purchase consideration for the acquisition: